krishnabansuri/UpgradCapstonePrjTelcom2022/README.md

       -csr matrix from scipy - sparse matrix
       -use the mapping file to split the device ids in train and device ids in test 27th Jan 2023 --------------------------------------------------------------------------------------------------------------------------
-5. Model Building: Different Models
+5. Model Building: Different Models - done
   a)	Segmenting the data [Scenario 1 and Scenario 2]
       -segregate the data that is data that has event data and that doesnt have event data Scenario 1: You have all the data present (i.e., you have the latitude-longitude data, application id data, event data and devices data).